Bus Driver Instructor Selection Guidelines

 who also happened to be a close personal friend, and during

-the check ride you discovered a problem in his or her driving
+the check ride you discovered a problem in their driving,

-and when you discuss the problem with the driver he or she asks
+and when you discuss the problem with the driver they ask

 you to keep it between friends and not make mention of it or

 write it on the evaluation form.
-How would handle this situation?
+How would you handle this situation?

-(Again, the interviewer should look for the applicant's ability to separate the personal from business.)
+(Again, the interviewer should look for the applicant's ability to separate personal from business.)